MikeHopley/ftl-ships-guide/stealth-b.md

 All these tactics assume you’re playing on Hard and using the advanced tricks described above.
 With that as a baseline, we can make more specific analyses.

+### Mini Beam

+Mini Beam into cloaking has a high chance to drag into weapons.
+Cloaking is less likely to be targeted when on cooldown, so you should typically cloak before the Mini Beam fires.
+This also gives the best chance of running away, as at least you get 10 seconds of cloak time.

+By starting in weapons, your Glaive can interrupt an **unmanned** Mini Beam before it finishes firing; this prevents most drags into weapons.
+Toggling the Glaive correctly is more important, but it’s possible to do both with [extremely good timing](https://www.reddit.com/r/ftlgame/comments/lwcqy6/stealth_b_mini_beam_tactic/).

+For example, optimal play against unmanned Heavy Laser + Mini Beam is cloaking the Heavy Laser without toggling, then toggling the Mini Beam perfectly.
+More forgiving play is doing a regular toggle for both.

 ### Small Bomb (unmanned)

-For an *unmanned* Small Bomb together with a faster weapon, use the Zoltan Treadmill.
+For an *unmanned* Small Bomb together with a faster weapon, only toggle for the faster weapon.
 Your Glaive will finish firing before the bomb explodes.
-However, consider letting the faster weapon hit if you can: this gives you more margin for error with your micro.

-### Mini Beam

-Mini Beam into cloaking has a 40% chance to drag into weapons.
-Cloaking is less likely to be targeted when on cooldown, so you should typically cloak before the Mini Beam fires.
-This also gives the best chance of running away, because at least you get 10 seconds of cloak time.
+You do need a **very** tight toggle (I’d use a full Zoltan treadmill).

+A less exacting tactic is to just cloak the faster weapon without toggling.

 ### Burst Laser 2 (unmanned)

 Now it gets complicated.
+Consider an enemy ship where the weapons room is at most 1 tile separated from the shields room.
+A common example in sector 1 would be a Rebel Fighter that boards you anywhere but weapons.

-*With no interruptions*, your Glaive finishes firing before an unmanned BL2 hits.
-However, toggling the Glaive usually lets the BL2 hit before you can fire, or at least before you can *finish* firing.
+*With no interruptions*, your Glaive will always fire **most** of its beam before an unmanned BL2 hits.
+That’s enough to kill those ships.
+However, toggling the Glaive usually lets the BL2 hit about when you start firing.

-Consider BL2 + Heavy Laser.
+**BL2 + Heavy Laser**, for example.
 The Heavy Laser forces cloaking if it heads towards *either* weapons or cloaking.
 Toggling has little benefit here, since you protect weapons at the expense of cloaking; it only drops the chance that *either* system is hit from 5.9% to 5.1%.

-So toggling makes the Heavy Laser microscopically less dangerous, while making the BL2 much more dangerous.
+So toggling makes the Heavy Laser fractionally less dangerous, while making the BL2 much more dangerous.
 It’s better not to toggle, and make the BL2 safe.
 The same logic applies to Ion Blast + BL2.

-What about a Basic Laser or Leto?
-Cloak the fast weapon without toggling.
+**Basic Laser or Leto?** Cloak the fast weapon without toggling.
 That gives a slightly lower chance of failure, even ignoring complications like piloting hits or double hits to cloaking.

-What about Ion Stunner?
-Toggle, and cloak both weapons together.
+**Ion Stunner?** Toggle, and cloak both weapons together.
 The chance of failure is marginally lower, and you also save hull.

-What about Mini Beam?
-Definitely toggle weapons and cloak the BL2.
-Pre-cloaking (without a toggle) takes cloaking off the priority list and raises the chance of the Mini-Beam directly hitting weapons from 6.5% to 20%.
+**Mini Beam?** Toggle and cloak the BL2.
+Pre-cloaking (without a toggle) raises the chance of the Mini-Beam directly hitting weapons from 6.5% to 19%.

-What about a Small Bomb?
-Pre-cloak without toggling, and you finish firing before either weapon can hit.
+**Small Bomb?** Pre-cloak without toggling, and you finish firing before either weapon can hit.